“This year, I’m hoping not to see any growth in my career! What about you guys?! #squadgoals!”

 Enterprise sales does mirror that of SMB sales in the sense that you’re still engaging in prospecting, outreach, relationship-building, nurturing, and closing contracts on a daily basis.
 Because the stakes are lower in traditional sales, though, reps don’t spend nearly as much time on the same leads and prospects.

-By contrast, enterprise sales reps must have a very in-depth understanding of the particular organization with which they’re working.
+By contrast, enterprise sales reps must deeply understand each target organization—its decision-makers, buying process, and pain points.
 They need to know all the moving parts at that organization, who answers to whom, how decisions get made, and which departments will ultimately have a say in whether they will get a “yes” or a “no.” That involves a lot more time and research.

 Ideally, an enterprise sales rep will already have quite a bit of experience in general sales.
 This gives them the know-how and confidence they need to approach really big accounts.
 It’s true that such experience isn’t always required, but it does go a long way.